fac18/chefup_app/README.md

 # ChefUp

-A cooking app to match people who want to learn new home cooking styles in their own home, by finding a local chef to teach them how to cook authentic home made meals.
+A cooking app to match people who want to learn new home cooking styles, by finding a local chef to teach them how to cook authentic home made meals.

 <img src="https://i.imgur.com/QICZA8U.png" width="500">